vhegde14/personal-website/README.md

 # personal-website
-This is the git repo that holds the code for https://varun-hegde.com Visit there if you want to see the websitee
+This is the git repo that holds the code for https://varun-hegde.com Visit there if you want to see the website